 Delete that Objective Statement; at this stage, employers don’t care what you want.
 The job posting will indicate exactly what the employer wants, so the top-third of your resume should point out that YOU are exactly what the employer wants.
 This is where a Branding Statement comes in.

 Create a Branding Statement that is 4-6 lines long (maximum) and identifies your top job-related skills, your passions and values, and the value you offer or results you will deliver.
-If you need help getting started, you can download this Branding Statement Cheat Sheet for free.

 9 | Optimize Your Job Descriptions